openvinotoolkit/openvino/docs/low_precision_transformations/attributes/avg_pool_precision_preserved.md

 ngraph::AvgPoolPrecisionPreservedAttribute class represents the `AvgPoolPrecisionPreserved` attribute.

-Utility attribute which is used only during `AvgPool` operation precision preserved property definition.
+Utility attribute, which is used only during `AvgPool` operation, precision preserved property definition.

 | Property name | Values                                       |
 |---------------|----------------------------------------------|